ygda-org/programming-guide/sections/section-1.md

 The `CharacterBody2D` node also provides us with useful functionality to manage movement:
 *You can access all these variables and methods anywhere in the script as the script extends the `CharacterBody2D` node*
-- `velocity: Vector2D`: This variable holdes the current velocity of the player.
+- `velocity: Vector2D`: This variable holds the current velocity of the player.
-    - This node has 2 properties, x and y, representing the horizontal and vertical velocities respectivly.
+    - This node has 2 properties, x and y, representing the horizontal and vertical velocities respectively.
 You can access them with `velocity.x` or `velocity.y`.
 - `move_and_slide()`: This function moves the `CharacterBody2D` based on `velocity`.
 Godot will automatically detect collisions and calculate movement for you!
 It should be used after you update the velocity.
 - `is_on_floor() -> bool`: This function will return true if the player is on the floor.
 This will be useful later when we implement jumping.